 And if I’d only been interested in computer programming instead of writing, I could’ve been rich!

 That’s not regret.
 That’s fantasy.

-Wishing for a miracle child to materialize — one that never had to gestate or be born and raised — for I’m-lonely company is like wishing for a million dollars.
+Wishing for a miracle child to materialize — one that never had to gestate or be born and raised — for I’m-lonely company is like wishing for ten million dollars.
 A boat.
 A pony.

 Losing my dad, being forced to think about what being alone might feel like, taught me there’s no getting around a certain kind of sadness.
 Not even having kids could save me.

 After her mother died, my friend Tina, who has two kids, was a wreck.
-She told me she couldn’t stand knowing she’ll probably put her son and daughter through that hell when she dies.
+She told me she couldn’t stand knowing she’ll probably put her son and daughter through that torture when she dies.